 You will receive an email from DHHS Central Registry when your Central Registration Check has been processed.
 This may take up to 24 hours.
 To access information regarding your Central Registry check, you must enter the Request Number and PIN you created.
 Click on Response Letter.
 Print for your own records.

 Volunteer screening is repeated every five years based on geographic location regardless of when the original screening was completed.
 When it is time for re-screening, volunteers will be prompted with instructions for completing the online re-screening process.
-The screening rotation is as follows:
+See Volunteer Screening Schedule.

 Indirect Volunteer Process